PiggybankStudios/ObsidianProgrammingNotes/Misc/Project Ideas.md

 - [ ]
 ## Tool Ideas
 - [ ] **Emoji or Unicode explorer application**
+	- [ ] Possibly a better application for adding custom glyphs to a font (like we do at Bungie)
 - [ ] A very simple video editor with keyboard controls (like VIM style bindings)
 - [ ] Make an android app that modulates the vibration of my phone whenever it's using a lot of CPU power
 - [ ] Redo ConstPort, with better support for many different text sources